plut/ConstructiveGeometry.jl/docs/src/io.md

 and `.ply` (ASCII) for volumes;
 `.svg` for shapes.

+Note that this saves only the main mesh of the object;
+any highlighted meshes produced by the [highlight operation](@ref Highlight) are discarded.

 Image file formats (`.png`, `.pdf`) are also supported;
 they are delegated to `Makie`'s `plot` function.
+For these formats the highlighted parts of the object are preserved.

 ## OpenSCAD output